ByteLeMani/ctf_proxy/README.md

     external: true
 ```
 This way, you can use the services' hostname directly in the `target_ip` parameters.
 Moreover, as the services are connected to the proxy network they are reachable inside it without exposing or changing any port, but not reachable from the outside.

+Note: the network must already exist, so the proxy should be run before the services.

 ### Automatic script
 All the above configuration can be done with the provided setup script.
 Either clone the repository, install ruamel.yaml and run the script or directly run